cerilacanda/my-test-repository/Strings/String.q.md

 echo 'Hello $myFriend .';
 echo "My friend {$myFriend}".' '."really loves ${myPet}s.";

+Which of the following statements are TRUE regarding strings?

+  A.  Strings inside single quotes(') will be treated literally

+  B.  Strings inside double quotes(") will be treated literally

+  C.  Strings inside double quotes(") will be interpreted and therefore may undergo changes

+  D.  Strings inside single quotes are not actually strings

 Which of the following best describes the characteristics of string data type?
 -A string can be stored in a variable
 -A string can be created using single quotes